GovTechSG/valet/README.md

 ### boto.config
 ```
 [<profile name>]
-region=
+region=<region>
 aws_access_key_id=<aws_access_key_id>
 keyring=<my-keyring-name>
 ```

-Environment variable `BOTO_CONFIG` may be required for the boto to read the config
+Environment variable `BOTO_CONFIG` may be required for boto to read the config

 ```
+# recommend to add into the ~/.bash_profile
 export BOTO_CONFIG=<the full path of the config file>
 ```

-recommend to add into the ~/.bash_profile
+Note: use additional profile for multiple region

 ### keyring